edgd1er/jeedom-rpi/README.md

 ### https support

-default certificates are defined in apache's configuration.
-Mounting or copying the file to /etc/
+default certificates are generated during apache's configuration.
+Mounting or copying the file to /etc/ssl/certs as shown below will expose your certificates.

 ```
     volumes: